-- 100% of direct soybeans traceable to trader and sub-national region by 2023 - Farm-level traceability for all direct soybeans by 2025 in high-risk regions for deforestation and conversion - Top five direct soybeans suppliers will match our commitments by 2025
+- 1 100% of direct soybeans traceable to trader and subnational region by 2023 - 2 Farm-level traceability for all direct soybeans by 2025 in high-risk regions for deforestation and conversion - Top five direct soybeans suppliers will match our commitments

-In 2023, Danone reinforced its traceability campaign for soy (see Appendix B).
-2023 data collection indicates that Danone sourced 53,170 tonnes of soybeans directly:
+In 2024, Danone reinforced its traceability campaign for soy (see Appendix B).
+2024 data collection indicates that Danone sourced 61,293 tonnes of soybeans directly:

-- 80% is ProTerra Segregated- and traceable back to farm: - 20% is non-GMO Project verified or organic certifications: - 40% of soybeans used by Alpro are grown in Europe (France or Italy), and the remaining 60% come from Canada.
-100% of Alpro soybeans are ProTerra Segregated certified, of which 6% are also organic certified; - Soybeans used by Danone North America are grown in the United States and in Canada; 40% is certified organic and 60% is non-GMO Project Verified.
+- 83% is ProTerra Segregated- and traceable back to farm; - 17% is non-GMO Project verified and organic certifications; - 42.5% of soybeans used by Alpro are grown in Europe (France or Italy), and the remaining 57.5% come from Canada.
+100% of Alpro soybeans are ProTerra Segregated certified; - Soybeans used by Danone North America are grown in the United States and in Canada; 42% is certified organic and 58% is non-GMO Project Verified.